iisc-datacatalysts/car-price-prediction/README.md

 - **Testing**: Add unit tests for preprocessing pipeline and inference function before production deployment
 - **Computational Efficiency**: Monitor training time with polynomial features; consider feature selection if dimensionality becomes too high
 - **Deployment**: Create API endpoint for real-time predictions
+- **Dashboard Enhancements**: Add prediction intervals, feature importance visualization, and comparison with similar cars

 ## 📝 Notes

 - The dataset is automatically loaded from the IISC Data Catalysts GitHub repository
 - Python 3.10+ is recommended for running this notebook
 - Required packages are installed in the first code cell of the notebook
+- Gradio is automatically installed when running the interactive dashboard cells
 - All models are saved in the `artifacts/` directory after training
 - The notebook includes comprehensive documentation and comments
 - The enhanced preprocessing pipeline uses KNN imputation and polynomial interaction features
+- The interactive Gradio dashboard is embedded in the notebook and works seamlessly in both Jupyter and Google Colab
 - Results may vary slightly due to random seeds and data splits

 ## 👤 Authors